Skip to content

 THAT MATTER

-Sealing the drum creates a controlled
+Sealing the drum creates a controlled environment that supports high temperatures, reduces odors, and speeds up decomposition.

 HOW TO SEAL